tp2750/MusicalPlaying.jl/README.md

 - [ ] Use DataFrames to view Scores as in a Tracker
 - [ ] Plot notes, chords and scores in an "isometric" form more natural that the classical scores
 - [ ] Possibly generate traditional Piano-roll plots
-- [ ] Define basit types to represent note, tone, sound
+- [ ] Define basic types to represent note, tone, sound
 - [ ] Explore sound synthesis
 - [ ] Act as a very simple MIDI player
 - [ ] Parse (simple) Lilypond syntax

 On the synthesis side, I want to keep working on functions as long as possible, and only sample just before rendering to WAV.